-Negative results mean that the test did not show any gene changes that can increase your child's risk for the diseases you or your child selected.
-If your child receives negative results, we will send those results to you via secure email and/or mailed via the post office.
-If you ask us to, we will mail a copy of the same results to your child's doctor and place them in your child's electronic medical record at Cincinnati Children's.
-You can also choose to share your child's negative results with their doctor.
-If your child is 18 years of age or older, they will have the opportunity to tell us if they want their results mailed to their doctor or placed in their electronic medical record.
+Negative results mean that the test did not show any gene changes that can increase the risk for the diseases you selected.
+If you receive negative results, we will send those results to you via secure email and/or mail.
+If you ask us to, we will mail a copy of the same results to your doctor and place them in your electronic medical record at CCHMC.
+You can also choose to share your negative results with your doctors.

 Two types of positive results are possible.
-A positive result may be a change or "variation" in a gene that can increase your child's risk for a disease that was included in your child's choices.
-A positive result may be a variation in a gene that will not increase risk for a disease in your child but may increase risk for a disease in their future children.
-If your child receives a positive result that matches their choices, we will schedule a time for you or your child to learn about the results by phone and speak with a licensed genetic counselor via telehealth and/or videoconference (through Microsoft Teams).
-If your child is under 18 you must be present on that call.
-After we talk to you and/or your child about the results, the results will be placed in your child's electronic medical record at Cincinnati Children's.
-We will also mail a copy of the same results to your child's doctor.
+A positive result may be a change or "variation" in a gene that can increase the risk for a disease that was included in your choices.
+A positive result may be a variation in a gene that will not increase risk for a disease in you but may increase risk for a disease in your future children.
+If you receive a positive result that matches your choices, we will schedule a time for you to learn about the results by phone and speak with a licensed genetic counselor via telehealth and/or videoconference (through Microsoft Teams).
+You can choose to involve your parent in this discussion even if your parent did not enroll in the study.
+After we talk to you about the results, the results will be placed in your electronic medical record at Cincinnati Children's.
+We will also mail a copy of the same results to your doctor.

-About a week after you and your child learn the results, you will be e-mailed or sent a text message with a unique link to an online questionnaire.
-Your and your child's answers to the questions will help us understand what you both thought about the results, and what you and your child thought about the way you learned the results.
+About a week after you learn the results, you will be e-mailed or sent a text message with a unique link to an online questionnaire.
+Your answers to the questions will help us understand what you think about the results and what you think about the way you learned the results.
 We will ask participants who receive a positive result to complete the online questionnaire a second time about 12 months later.
-Your and your child's answers will help us understand if opinions and reactions to learning genetic information change over time.
-If completing an online questionnaire is difficult for you and/or your child, we will mail paper questionnaires to you and/or your child, and give you a pre-addressed, postage paid envelope to return the completed questionnaires.
-If you and/or your child prefers, a study team member will call you and ask you and your child survey questions over the phone.
+Your answers will help us understand if opinions and reactions to learning genetic information change over time.
+If completing an online questionnaire is difficult for you, we will mail paper questionnaires to you and give you a pre-addressed, postage paid envelope to return the completed questionnaires.
+If you prefer, a study team member will call you and ask you survey questions over the phone.

-We may also invite you and your child to do an interview with us on the phone, remotely through the internet, or in-person.
+We may also invite you to do an interview with us on the phone, remotely through the internet, or in-person.
 These interviews may focus on the impact of learning genetic information or reasons for choices or changing choices.
 We will audio record interviews.

-We expect that you and your child will be in this research study for up to two years.
+We expect that you will be in this research study for up to two years.